larsenbier/projects/README.md

+# Project Portfolio - Larsen Bier

-# Inception Network in Pytorch - [View Here](https://github.com/larsenbier/DataRes-Research-Team-Coding-Assessment---Inception-Net)
+## Inception Network in Pytorch - [View Here](https://github.com/larsenbier/DataRes-Research-Team-Coding-Assessment---Inception-Net)

 *Project completed as part of the Research Team Coding Assessment for DataRes at UCLA, 2024.*